Cirkit Designer Logo

 Dimensions 62mm x 20mm

 The HW-038 Water Level Sensor has a 3-pin interface.
-Below is the pinout description:
+The table below describes each pin:

 Pin Name Description